Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S4 Smart Contract Lottery/Lessons21.md

 - We use the `vm.startBroadcast` and `vm.stopBroadcast` commands to indicate that we are going to send a transaction.
 The transaction is the deployment of a new `Raffle` contract using the parameters we've obtained from the `HelperConfig`.
 In the end, we are returning the newly deployed contract.
 - This code is good on its own, but, we can make it better.
 For example, we need a `subscriptionId`.
 We can either obtain this through the front end as we've learned in a previous lesson, or we can get on programmatically.
 For now, we'll leave everything as is, but we will refactor this in the future.
 - Before that, let's write some tests.
+- Inside the `test` folder create two new folders called `intergration` and `unit`.
+Here we'll put our integration and unit tests.
+Inside the newly created `unit` folder create a file called `RaffleTest.t.sol`.
 -